-Canvas is a cloud-hosted learning management system from Instructure (Canvas introduction video).
+Canvas is a cloud-hosted learning management system from Instructure (Higher Ed).
 Canvas recently surpassed the 200 customer threshold and is in use by Auburn University, Brown University, New Mexico State University, and the Utah Education Network (including University of Utah and Utah State University).
 It is currently being rolled out by the University of Maryland and the University of Washington.

 In June 2011, the Course and Learning Management System Evaluation Project Steering Committee recommended two options be considered for the university's learning management system: Blackboard and Canvas (by Instructure).
 The purpose of this project is to evaluate the use and effectiveness of Canvas.
 This project will include (1) the implementation work necessary to use Canvas, (2) the limited use of Canvas during academic year 2012-13, (3) evaluating its effectiveness, and (4) presenting the preliminary results.

-- May 2012 - Completed contract with vendor and determine initial courses to be included
+- May 2012 - Completed contract with vendor and determined initial courses to be included.

-- Oct-Nov 2012 - Determine initial courses to be included for Spring Semester 2013
+- Oct-Nov 2012 - Determined initial courses to be included for Spring Semester 2013.

-- Nov-Dec 2012 - Gather feedback from faculty and students
+- Nov-Dec 2012 - Gathered feedback from faculty and students.

-- December 2012 - Finalize courses to be included for Spring Semester 2013
+- December 2012 - Finalized courses to be included for Spring Semester 2013.

-- April-May 2013 - Gather feedback from faculty and students
+- April-May 2013 - Gathered feedback from faculty and students.

 For more information on the project, please send an email to email@example.com